Geeksltd/Olive/docs/Microservices/LoadTypescriptServiceFromController.md

 ConfigureServices.configure((<OlivePage>window.page).services);
 ```

-> Note that if due to any reason you needed to have this file with any other name,
-you need to pass the valid name as the prameter to > Note that if due to any reason
+> Note that if due to any reason you needed to have this file with any other name, you need to pass the valid name
-you needed to have this file with any other name, you need to pass the valid name
 as the prameter to **AddTSConfiguration**.

 * In your modules and service configuration file make sure you have imported with the `.js` extension.